kcodedev/mkdocs/docs/IG/5-the-internet/digital-currency.md

 ## Class Activity: Cryptocurrency Debate 🗣️⚖️

-To deepen understanding of cryptocurrencies, conduct a structured debate with two teams of approximately 5 students each.
+To deepen understanding of cryptocurrencies, a structured debate with two teams of approximately 5 students each.
 One team argues **in favor** of widespread cryptocurrency adoption, while the other argues **against** it.
 This activity encourages critical thinking, research, and balanced discussion on the pros and cons of digital currencies.

 ### Debate Categories 📋